khilnani/gists.cli/README.md

 > Bool - True, False, 1, 0, Yes, No, y, n.
 Case-insensitive
 > Description and Content - Text content within quotes

-Without specifying a command, the application will trying to figure it out.
+Without specifying a command (eg. create, new), the application will trying to figure it out.
 However, this supports fewer combinations of arguments.

 - `gists FILE`
 - `gists Content`